 A more clear example would be something like “somewhat helpful” and “extremely helpful”.
 With this structure, it's much easier for respondents to understand how the two relate and which one fits their situation.

-4. Collect survey data on your website
+4. Collect survey data

 Once you have your questions and response scale, the last step is to implement your survey and start collecting data.